TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.8.md

 ---

-The range of the mountains is his pasture, And he searcheth after every green thing.
+The range of the mountains is his pasture, He searches after every green thing.